bhartiy/learnsellacious/pages/20.payment-methods/developer-documentation/docs.md

 **Payment Method:**
 The Payment Options provided to the Customer / Payer to choose from in order to make a payment on your sellacious website.
-Each payment method is bound to a payment handler, and can have its own configuration settings.
+Each **payment method** is bound to a payment **handler**, and can have its own configuration settings.
 This allows your plugin to be independently used with multiple payment gateway credentials as well, depending on which method the user selects.

 **Payment Configuration:**